mars-protocol/v1-periphery/contracts/airdrop/README.md

 # Airdrop

-The Airdrop contract is for airdropping MARS tokens during the intital protocol launch.
+The Airdrop contract is for MARS tokens airdrop claim during the intital protocol launch.

 ### Selection Criteria